Topics

 - A campaign may target a single topic via

-topic_id. - When it does, the send skips any contact who is not subscribed to that topic (per its opt-in/opt-out default and the contact’s own choices) — on top of the audience-wide unsubscribe and the account suppression list.
+topic_idtoo. - When either does, the send skips any recipient who is not subscribed to that topic (per its opt-in/opt-out default and the recipient’s own choices) — on top of the audience-wide unsubscribe and the account suppression list.

 - Topics never override compliance: a contact who unsubscribed from the whole audience is never emailed, regardless of topic.